-Spanning no less than eight project areas across specialised children's services, teams and individuals are working together with service users and families to lead specialised children's services into a new era.
-Working in synergy, these projects have combined to deliver significant benefit.
+Spanning no less than eight project areas across specialised children's services, teams and individuals are working together with service users and families to lead specialised

 Current data shows that these new ways of working have saved 2,000 out of area bed days compared with the baseline position.
-This is hugely beneficial to local young people and the financial savings associated with reduced out of area placements will remain within the local health economy, reinvested into healthcare services to further improve care provision.
+This is hugely beneficial to local young people and the financial savings associated with reduced out of area place. local health economy, reinvested into healthcare services to further improve care provision?